 Ray Nadeson of Lethbridge Wines in the Moorabool Valley, is the winemaker of the Basils Farm range of wines and is guided by the wineries artisan winemaking principles, incorporating wild fermentation with natural yeasts.
 In keeping with this holistic approach, no artificial additions or enhancers are used.

 Minimal intervention starts in the vineyard and is continued into the wine making process.
-The Basils Farm range includes Chardonnay, Pinot Noir, Shiraz, Rosé, Prosecco and in 2016 our first release Sauvignon Blanc.
+The Basils Farm range includes Pinot Noir, Shiraz, Chardonnay, Rosé, Pinot Gris, Sauvignon Blanc and Prosecco.

 The ripe fruit is handpicked, gently de-stemmed and then cold macerated for up to seven days without any additions.
 Some whole bunches are retained.